kendrickassignment/cae-animals/PRODUCT_DOCS.md

 | Mistral | 32K tokens | Yes | Solid backup, good multilingual |
 | OpenAI | 128K tokens | No | Highest overall quality if budget allows |

 **What this means for sustainability:** If one AI provider changes pricing or goes down, the platform doesn't stop working.
 Switching to an alternative takes one configuration change, not a rewrite.
-For an NGO tool that needs to stay operational across grant cycles, this resilience isn't a nice-to-have â€” it's survival.
+For an NGO tool that needs to stay operational across grant cycles, this resilience isn't a nice-to-have — it's survival.

-For documents that exceed a provider's context window, the system truncates intelligently â€” keeping the first half (executive summary, commitment language) and the last half (appendices, SASB disclosures, disclaimers) where evasion patterns concentrate.
+For documents that exceed a provider's context window, the system truncates intelligently — keeping the first half (executive summary, commitment language) and the last half (appendices, SASB disclosures, disclaimers) where evasion patterns concentrate.

 ---